University of Canterbury Students' Association: RDU

 RDU 98.5FM is a student radio station operating from the University of Canterbury in New Zealand.
 It broadcasts on a frequency of 98.5 MHz and (since late 2006) through online streaming, but began on 23 February 1976 on 1413kHz, which is now occupied by Radio Ferrymead.
 In the early 1980s it was known as "Radio U". in 1986 the station converted to FM and changed its name to Radio UFM.
 Long running shows include Girl School, The Mixtape Sessions, The Joint, Guitar Media, Dollar Mix, Hauswerk and Vintage Cuts.

 Wammo and Spanky became an infamous duo on the RDU Mornings show, most notably coaxing Don Brash into answering inappropriate love letters live on-air, and upsetting listeners by playing distasteful games poking fun at cancer victims.
 Wammo was scouted by Kiwi FM and was replaced by Kate Gorgeous, who hosted the show for a year until the end of 2007.
 After a long search for a new host, Spanky has returned to host the show solo under the new show title Breakfast with Spanky.

 In 2007, the University of Canterbury Students' Association controversially agreed to sub-licence the RDU frequency to a newly formed company, RDU98.5FM Ltd and students against the sale selectively leaked information to The Press stating the station was sold for the price of $1.
 Actually the stations assets including broadcast equipment and transmitters were sold at market (book) value, a market level rental agreed for the space occupied and an annual licence fee agreed.
 Various arrangements were debated over the preceding three years following the previous limited liability company (controlled by minority shareholders) trading insolvently which forced UCSA to inject funds and restructure the organisation.
 After the 2011 Christchurch earthquake, the radio station lost its base at the University of Canterbury and for the next three years, it broadcast from a modified horse truck.

 Presidents

-Luc MacKay is the UCSA President for 2024 and has been re-elected for 2025.
+Tumaru Mataio is the UCSA President for 2026.
 Past UCSA Presidents include: